insected/bobbae_gcp-wiki/Networking.md

 <img src="https://storage.googleapis.com/gweb-uniblog-publish-prod/images/infrastructure-3.max-1000x1000.png" width="700">

-In a traditional data center, you manage a complex network setup composed of racks of servers, storage devices, multiple layers of switches, routers, load balancers, firewall devices, and more.

-In addition to these hardware components, you must set up, maintain, and monitor the network's underlying software, as well as detailed device configurations for your environment.
-And the managerial overhead doesn't end there: you also have to worry about the security and availability of your network, and you must plan out the upgrades and expansions of your network—a lengthy and time-consuming process.

 Google built a superior [cloud network](https://cloud.google.com/docs/compare/data-centers/networking) as a result of the well-provisioned direct paths between its cloud and end-users.